To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 GROSS: Oh, OK.

-COPPOLA: And you know why, of course.
+COPPOLA: Because - and you know why, of course.
 If you make a movie during the contemporary period that the movie's being made, you don't have to have special cars.
 You don't have to have special costumes.
 You don't have to spend all of that money trying to create a period.

 GROSS: I see.
 OK.
 So that was one of your first fights with the studio.

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is Francis Ford Coppola.
-And his newly published book, "The Godfather Notebook," is his notebook of notes to himself when he was setting out to make the film.

-So the book that was just published, "The Godfather Notebook," is what you describe as your prompt book.
+GROSS: So the book that was just published, "The Godfather Notebook," is what you describe as your prompt book.
 And you say this is the kind of book that usually, like - what, like, stage managers used with, like, lighting cues and exits.
 You also have your notes to yourself.
-You have summaries of each scene and you have what you call the core idea of each scene.
+You have summaries of each scene.
+And you have what you call the core idea of each scene.
 This is an idea that you borrowed from Elia Kazan.

 So I want to play a scene, and then I'm going to ask you what the core idea was.
 So this is a scene at the wedding early in the film.
 And Michael, played by Al Pacino, is explaining to his girlfriend Kay, played by Diane Keaton, that his father knows the famous singer Johnny Fontane, who has just showed up at the wedding.
 And Kay says, like, gee, how does your father know him?
 And then Michael explains.
 And in explaining, he explains a little bit about the family business.